-The biggest problem: Futures contracts are usually bought with only a small fraction of the total contract cost.
+The biggest problem: Usually, futures contracts are bought with only a small fraction of the total contract cost.
 For example, an investor might only have to put down 20% of the full cost of the gold controlled by the contract.
 This creates leverage, which increases an investor's potential gains – and losses.
 And since contracts have specific end dates, you can't simply hold on to a losing position and hope it rebounds.

 Futures contracts are a complex and time-consuming investment that can materially amplify gains and losses.
-Although they are an option, they are high risk and not recommended for beginners.
+Although they are an option, they are high-risk and not recommended for beginners.

 Gold mining shares